 5. Application

-(1) This Act applies in relation to civil liability for a thing done by a volunteer after the commencement of this Act.
+(1) Part 2 applies in relation to civil liability for a thing done by a volunteer after the commencement of this Act.

+(1a) Section 8A applies to food and grocery products donated on or after the day on which section 10 of the Volunteers (Protection from Liability) Amendment Act 2006 comes into operation.

 (2) This Act does not limit the protection from liability given by another written law.

+[Section 5 amended by No. 53 of 2006 s.
+8.]

+Part 2 — Protection of volunteers from liability

+[Heading inserted by No. 53 of 2006 s.
+9.]

 6. Protection of volunteers from liability

 (1) Subject to subsections (2) and (3), a volunteer does not incur civil liability for anything that the volunteer has done in good faith when doing community work.